epursimuove/table-of-contents/README.md

 There are only two files that you need to know about.
 All the functionality is implemented within the `tableOfContents.js` file.
 The styling is accomplished by the `tableOfContents.css` file.

 The *Table of Contents* block will be generated when the `$(document).ready()` call kicks in after the HTML page has been loaded.
 The Javascript function `generateTableOfContents()` will build the HTML block containing the *Table of Contents*, using information from all the HTML heading elements `h1`-`h6` found on the existing page.
 These elements should lie in a *plain* structure, i.e. not nested within each other or nested in other elements.
+For each `h1`-`h6` element, an anchor tag, for example `<a id="toc_3.1.2"></a>`, is inserted just before the heading element.